IBM/smart-city-gateway/README.md

 Also, create a set of MQTT credentials that can be used to publish sensor data to the platform with the following steps

-Enter the IoT Platform dashboard, select "Devices" from the left hand menu, and then click the "Add Device" button
+Enter the IoT Platform dashboard, select "Devices" from the left-hand menu, and then click the "Add Device" button
 <p align="center">
 <img src="https://i.imgur.com/fec24FG.png"  data-canonical-src="https://i.imgur.com/fec24FG.png">
 </p>